 Here are a few recommended best practices when creating, or reviewing, your employee benefits plan.

-5 ways to improve employee health benefits.
+5 ways to improve employee group benefits

 Before establishing an employee group benefit plan, you should involve managers, employees, and other principal parties in the discussion.
 Get insight and see what people would like to have offered to them.
 Communicating with all stakeholders ensures that everyone has the chance to share his or her opinion on the benefits currently offered, or those that should be added.

-2. Ensure Benefits are Relevant
+2. Ensure benefits are relevant

 To keep your employees happy, your benefits program should aim to deliver benefits your employees will find valuable.
 While you cannot satisfy everyone, Benefits Canada points out that meeting the needs of the largest portion of your workforce will ensure retention.

 If you are not addressing the needs of most of your employees, it will be difficult to maximize the return on investment that benefits can bring.

 You should avoid the “set it and forget it” mentality for your employee group benefits plan.
 Instead, choose to work with an experienced Advisor that can ensure your plan is constantly evolving to the changing needs of your employees and your business objectives.
 Partnering with a Third-Party Administrator to run your benefits plan can also help to alleviate some of the additional workload for your group’s Plan Administrator(s).

 Your employees need to understand their benefits in order to take advantage of them effectively.
 It’s important to communicate with your staff and ensure that all employees eligible for benefits receive clear, up-to-date information.
 They should know what is included in their benefits package, how to submit claims and where to find more information.

 5. Stay Competitive